kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 [Back to the list of dimensions](../taxonomy.md)
 # STRATEGY
-Strategy dimension groups work satisfaction factors related to employees satisfaction from working in an organization whose vision, structure and planning are effective and coherent.
+Strategy dimension groups work satisfaction factors related to employees satisfaction working in an organization whose vision, structure and planning are effective and coherent.

 ## ORGANIZATIONAL STRUCTURE
-Being part of an organization that has efficient and stable structure with clear lines of duties and the one that gives equal treatment to each location or function.
+Being part of an organization that has an efficient and stable structure, clearly delineates duties and treats each location or function equally.

 ### COMPLEX OR HIERARCHICAL STRUCTURE
-> Organization is perceived as having a complex or hierarchical structure.
-The organization might have too many layers of management, it could be highly matrixed with employees reporting to multiple managers on different levels, or its structure is simply too daunting to navigate.
+> Employees consider organization’s structure as complex or hierarchical.
+It may have too many layers of management, be highly-matrixed with employees reporting to multiple managers on different levels, or is simply too daunting to navigate.

 __Exemplary statements reported by employees:__